tech-rakesh-ai/FastestGenai/README.md

-# GenAI Chat Completion
+# Fastest GenAI Using Different Open Source LLMs

-**GenAI Chat Completion** is a powerful and fast AI-based chat application built using Streamlit.
+**Fastest GenAI** is a powerful and fast AI-based chat application built using Streamlit.
 This app allows users to interact with various state-of-the-art open-source Large Language Models (LLMs) and compare their response times.
 It provides a user-friendly interface where users can select multiple models, ask questions, and receive responses from each model, along with their respective inference times.

 ## Features